 Moreover, doing it electronically on the government’s website allows you to also directly link your tax returns from the IRS, allowing for more efficient processing of the application.
 The online form is fairly straightforward so you shouldn't pay hundreds of dollars for someone to do it for you.
 However, we see value offering advice as to which IDR plan may be best for you.
 FitBUX offers this advice for free.

 2- Offer "package" including the initial “paperwork filing service” along with other services and fees as part of a more comprehensive package including random things like key ring and luggage protection, every-day grocery services, auto-buying discounts, etc…, which in the end can pile up to fees totaling more than a thousand dollars.

-3- These companies will collect monthly fees throughout the repayment term resulting in huge confusion to borrowers.
+3- These companies will collect monthly payments throughout the repayment term resulting in huge confusion to borrowers.
 Many borrowers assume these fees are meant to fulfill their IDR payments, when in fact, the monthly fee is going to the pockets of the student loan relief company.

 Unfortunately, in many of the reported cases, the borrowers were “left holding the bag.”
 Complaints to the Federal Trade Commission (“FTC”) against these companies include allegations that borrowers were placed into IDR plans but failed to make payments due to confusion or misguided directions, others who believed that they were enrolled into an IDR plan but remained on the standard 10-year repayment plan instead, and finally borrowers that were completely unaware of the potential tax liability associated with the IDR plans.

 1- Avoid companies with aggressive and misleading marketing materials.
 Some Student loan relief companies send official-looking mailers that appear to look like statements or notices from your loan servicer.
 Be sure to look at the fine print